colemickens/azure-archlinux-packer/README.md

 4. The `walinuxagent` in this image isn't fully functional.
 This can lead to **real issues**, such as the VM failing to resize or extensions failing to provision.

+## TODO

+1. Remove `walinuxagent` whenever support for this is added to the Azure Platform.

 ## Advanced